 Rather than fixating on the number of pounds lost, it is crucial to prioritise fat loss and overall body composition.
 Merely losing weight may not necessarily translate to a healthier body if muscle mass is being compromised.

 Losing muscle mass can have detrimental effects on our bodies.
 It leads to a decrease in metabolism, mobility, and power therefore making us more susceptible to injuries and illnesses.

 Scales can often deceive, especially for individuals starting a new exercise routine.
 It is possible to witness positive changes such as inches lost or improved clothing fit without seeing a significant change in weight.
 These visible transformations should not be overlooked, as they indicate progress, even if the scale fails to reflect it.

 Instead of blindly believing what the scale dictates, it is crucial to trust your own observations.
 If you notice positive changes such as fitting into smaller sizes or experiencing a slimming effect, it is a strong indication of losing body fat and gaining lean muscle mass, regardless of what the scale suggests.

 Pay attention to other signs of progress, such as losing inches and fitting into smaller clothing sizes.
 These are clear indicators that you are on the right track, successfully building muscle and shedding fat.
 Emphasising these achievements is essential for achieving your desired results.

 For additional information on body composition and its impact on overall health, visit us at https://www.bluetreehealthtx.com/.

-If you are interested in finding out how we can help you achieve the results you are looking for, and how to improve your body composition, book in for a free consultation with us now – https://traceys-hiit2fit.com/book-personal-training-dunfermline/
+If you are interested in achieving your desired results and improving your body composition, schedule a free consultation with us now at https://traceys-hiit2fit.com/book-personal-training-dunfermline/.